BlackRock: 2020–present

+In December 2024, BlackRock agreed to acquire HPS Investment Partners, a private credit manager with approximately $148 billion in client assets, for about $12 billion paid in BlackRock equity.
+The transaction closed on July 1, 2025.
+BlackRock combined HPS with its own private credit and collateralized loan obligation businesses in a new unit called Private Financing Solutions, which the firm said held approximately $190 billion in client assets at closing.

 In March 2025, BlackRock launched its first European bitcoin exchange-traded product, the iShares Bitcoin ETP, domiciled in Switzerland and listed in Paris, Amsterdam, and Frankfurt.
-In the United States, BlackRock’s iShares Bitcoin Trust (IBIT) launched in January 2024, and by May 2024, was reported as the world’s largest bitcoin fund, with nearly $20 billion in assets.
+In the United States, BlackRock's iShares Bitcoin Trust (IBIT) launched in January 2024, and by May 2024, was reported as the world's largest bitcoin fund, with nearly $20 billion in assets.
 In April 2025, BlackRock filed to the SEC to launch a new share class of its $150 billion money market fund that is registered on a blockchain.

-In June 2025, BlackRock launched the iShares Texas Equity ETF (TEXN), a Texas‑focused fund the firm said would invest in companies headquartered in the state.
+In June 2025, BlackRock launched the iShares Texas Equity ETF (TEXN), a Texas focused fund the firm said would invest in companies headquartered in the state.
+On 24 February 2026, BlackRock acquired a 5.01% stake in HLB, a South Korean biotech firm.
+In March 2026, BlackRock announced that it was limiting withdrawals from a private credit fund.

+In July 2023, BlackRock and Jio Financial Services formed a 50:50 asset management joint venture, Jio BlackRock, which received registration from the Securities and Exchange Board of India in May 2025 and began operations that year.
+In January 2026 the venture's chief executive said it had reached one million investors and held more than ₹13,700 crore in assets under management.

+In March 2026, the BlackRock Foundation announced Future Builders, a $100 million, five-year program funding skilled-trades training through nonprofit and workforce-development partners, with a stated goal of reaching 50,000 workers.
+Reporting on the announcement connected it to BlackRock's infrastructure investments and to chief executive Larry Fink's statements about shortages of electricians and other tradespeople needed for data-center construction.